The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

 \subsection{Techniques}

-{\bf Hinge Loss Minimization} As minimizing the 0-1 loss in the presence of noise is NP-hard~\cite{Johnson78, Garey90}, a natural approach is to minimize a surrogate convex loss that acts as a proxy for the 0-1 loss.
+{\bf Hinge Loss Minimization} As minimizing the 0-1 loss in the presence of noise is NP-hard~\cite{Johnson78,Garey90}, a natural approach is to minimize a surrogate convex loss that acts as a proxy for the 0-1 loss.
 A common choice in machine learning is to use the hinge loss: $ \max\left(0,1 - y(w\cdot x) \right). $ In this paper, we use the slightly more general $ \ell_{\tau}(w,x,y) = \max\left(0,1 - \frac{y(w\cdot x)} \tau\right), $ and, for a set $T$ of examples, we let $ \ell_{\tau}(w,T) = \frac{1}{|T|} \sum_{(x,y) \in T} \ell_{\tau}(w,x,y). $ Here $\tau$ is a parameter that changes during training.
-It can be shown that minimizing hinge loss with an appropriate normalization factor can tolerate a noise rate of $\Omega(\epsilon^2/\sqrt{d})$ under the uniform distribution over the unit ball in $\Re^d$.
-This is also the limit for such a strategy since a more powerful malicious adversary with can concentrate all the noise directly opposite to the target vector $w^*$ and make sure that the hinge-loss is no longer a faithful proxy for the 0-1 loss.
+It can be shown that minimizing hinge loss with an appropriate normalization factor can tolerate a noise rate of $\Omega(\epsilon^2/\sqrt{d})$ under isotropic log-concave distributions in $\Re^d$.
+This is also the limit for such a strategy since a more powerful malicious adversary can concentrate all the noise directly opposite to the target vector $w^*$ and make sure that the hinge-loss is no longer a faithful proxy for the 0-1 loss.